Metro Vancouver is home to a number of indoor climbing wall venues including Clip ‘n Climb, the Hive, Climb Base5 and Cliffhanger Climbing Gym.

 For more information click The Hive North Shore.

-The Edge Climbing Centre is located at 1485 Welch Street, so in North Vancouver not far from the Lions Gate Bridge.
+Climb Base5 (North Vancouver) (formerly the Edge Climbing Centre) is located at 1485 Welch Street, so in North Vancouver not far from the Lions Gate Bridge.
 With over 15,000 square feet of climbing area, it claims to be the country’s “most comprehensive climbing gym.”
 It’s huge!

-The Edge offers drop-in day pass climbing opportunities as well as kids’ climbing courses, courses for adults in different age categories and speciality courses like personal training and “Coffee, Climbing and Conditioning” which is sponsored by the Bean Around the World Coffee company.
+Climb Base5 offers drop-in day pass climbing opportunities as well as kids’ climbing courses, courses for adults in different age categories and specialty courses like personal training and “Coffee, Climbing and Conditioning” which is sponsored by the Bean Around the World Coffee company.

 Day passes range from between about $13 and $20 depending on your age, the season and type of climbing you want to do.
 A 1-month pass with unlimited access is $105 for all ages, and an annual membership, as of the writing of this article, is $583 for adults, $520 for students and $464 for youth.
 Family passes are also available, and shoes, harnesses and chalk bags can be rented.